Kelvyn88/ODEs.jl/README.md

 Pull requests are always highly welcome to fix bugs, add solvers, or anything else!

 # Current status of the project
-The first release (beta), v0.0, contains the basic functionality including:
+The first release v0.0.1, contains the basic functionality including:

 * Euler's method
 * Heun's method with iterations